Skip to content

 Short answers, pulled from the story.

-How many illustrations did Gustave Doré create during his lifetime?
+How many illustrations did Gustave Doré create in his lifetime?